xma45/Assignment_auto/README.md

 # To enable the logger for response, change the dockerfile ENV vairable from "ABC" to "DEV"
 # The ENV variable cannot be None

-# To build the docker container
+# To build the docker container open a terminal and run following command:
 docker build --tag assignment_auto .

-# To run this project
+# After the build then run this project using following command in the terminal:
 docker run assignment_auto